Path to an exact WKB analysis of black hole quasinormal modes: Review of exact WKB analysis

-along a path $\gamma_x$, which starts from the counterpart point of $x$ on the second Riemann sheet, goes around the turning point $\tau$ while passing a branch cut associated with $\tau$, and runs through $x$ on the first Riemann sheet (see figure \ref{fig:normalization}).
-The aforementioned singularities $(x-\tau)^{-m/2}$ are canceled in $\gamma_x$, and the integral in eq.~\eqref{eq:WKB_solutions} becomes finite.
+along a path $\gamma_x$, which starts from the counterpart point of $x$ on the second Riemann sheet, goes around the turning point $x_i$ while passing a branch cut associated with $x_i$, and runs through $x$ on the first Riemann sheet (see figure \ref{fig:normalization}). \footnote{Since the sign of $S_{\text{odd}}$ flips on the second sheet of the Riemann surface, the contributions from the upper and lower contours in figure~\ref{fig:normalization} are the same.
+For some basics about Riemann surfaces, we refer readers to, e.g.~\cite{Needham:579291,FarkasKra1992,Donaldson2011}.} The aforementioned singularities $(x-x_i)^{-m/2}$ are canceled in $\gamma_x$, and the integral in eq.~\eqref{eq:WKB_solutions} becomes finite.
 Note that double poles in $Q_0$ correspond to regular singular points of the original differential equation.
 Note also that, while the exponential part of $\psi_\pm^{\rm WKB}$ in eq.~\eqref{eq:WKB_solutions} is only two-valued, $\psi_\pm^{\rm WKB}$ as a whole contains additional branches due to the presence of $S_{\rm odd}^{-1/2} \sim (\eta^2 Q_0)^{-1/4}$.

 The two formal WKB solutions $\psi_\pm^{\rm WKB}$ in eq.~\eqref{eq:WKB_solutions} would serve as the true independent solutions to the differential equation \eqref{eq:Schrodinger_type_eq} if the series in $\eta$ were convergent.
 However, this is not the case in most, if not all, physically interesting systems.
 For example, even in the simplest but nontrivial case with $Q=Q_0=x$, the series \eqref{eq:S_series} computed by the recursion relation \eqref{eq:recursion} is divergent with $0$ convergence radius for all complex values of $x$ (or equivalently $\eta$ in this case) except for exactly $x=0$.
 This does not necessarily come as a surprise, as the WKB series is a singular perturbation expansion, as mentioned below eq.~\eqref{eq:recursion}.
 As long as the terms $Q_j$ are suitably chosen, the WKB solutions may grasp correct asymptotic behaviors with arbitrary precision.
 However, in general, they cannot cover the entire domain of a solution and require an additional technique for a global analysis of the system.
 In particular, asymptotic expansions may change over a (complex) domain of $x$, called \textit{Stokes phenomenon}, which occurs when $x$ is continuously changed to cross so-called \textit{a Stokes curve}.
 This behavior cannot be captured by a divergent WKB series.
 To resolve the issue, we employ the \textit{Borel summation} to re-sum the series to a convergent one and to give meaningful interpretations of its global behaviors in the following subsections.